neilcharles/geoviz/README.md

 ### Adding GPS traces to Rayshader scenes

 Geoviz converts decimal lat-long GPS traces into rayshader's coordinate system and then plots the GPS track using the funtion add_gps_to_rayshader().
-Rather than adding a trace to a scene, if you just want to convert lat-long points into rayshader's coordinates and see the converted data (e.g. so you can add your own arbirary rgl shape to the scene or for use with rayshder's render_label() function), use latlong_to_rayshader_coords().
+Rather than adding a trace to a scene, if you just want to convert lat-long points into rayshader's coordinates and see the converted data (e.g. so you can add your own rgl shapse to the scene or for use with rayshder's render_label() function), use latlong_to_rayshader_coords().